OxalisCommunity/commons-certvalidator/README.md

 ## Creating new rules

 All new validation rules must implement the very simple ```ValidatorRule``` interface to be included in a chain of rules.

+---
+### Note
+This implementation is based on Original version from felleslosninger's efm-certvalidator/commons-certvalidator-2.2.1 (https://github.com/felleslosninger/efm-certvalidator)